Gold Price Today: Check Rates in Delhi, Kolkata, Chennai and Mumbai

 - FOLLOW US ON:

-The gold and silver prices witnessed a marginal hike on Thursday.
-The cost of one gram of 22-carat gold has increased by Re 1 and is currently at Rs 4,811, according to the prices collected from Good Returns.
-The price of 10 grams of 22-carat-gold stands at Rs 48,110 after a hike of Rs 10.
-Also, there has been an increase in prices of 24-carat gold as well.
-For 10 grams, the price is Rs 49,110 after a rise of Rs 10.
-On comparing the prices of 22- carat gold of 10 grams from that of 24-carat of 10 grams, there is a difference of Rs 1,000.
+The gold price in Indiahaswitnessed a marginal hike on Friday, January 22, whereas the silver prices have seen a downfall.
+The cost of one gram of 22-carat gold has increased by Re 1 and is currently at Rs 4,861, as per the prices collected from Good Returns.
+The price of 10 grams of 22-carat-gold stands at Rs 48,610 after a hike of Rs 10.
+Also,prices of 24-carat gold are on an increase as well.
+For 10 grams, the price is Rs 49,610 after a rise of Rs 10.
+There is a difference of Rs 1,000 on comparing the prices of 22- carat gold of 10 grams from that of 24-carat of 10 grams.

-The prices of gold vary in different cities of India depending on the carats on a daily basis following the national trend.
+The prices of gold vary in different cities of the country depending on the carats on a daily basis following the national trend.

-Kolkata: The price of 22- carat gold in Kolkata is costlier than the prices of the metal in Delhi and Chennai.
-The price of 22-carat gold is Rs 48,440 while for 24-carat gold, the price is Rs 51,240.
+Kolkata: The price of 22- carat gold in the city is costlier than that in Delhi and Chennai.
+10 gram of22-carat gold costs Rs 48,440 while for 24-carat gold, the price is Rs 51,070.

 International Price of Gold

-The price of gold in the international market increased by 0.03 percent to USD 1,872.50 per ounce on Thursday.
-However, in the last 30 days, the performance of gold has decreased by 0.23 percent which is equivalent to USD 4.40.
+The rateof gold in the international market decreased by 0.43 percent to USD 1,861.90 per ounce on Friday.
+However, in the last 30 days, the performance of gold has increased by 0.13 percent, which is equivalent to USD 2.40.

 Silver prices

-If you are planning to buy any silver jewellery, then you will have to pay Rs 671 per 10 grams as there has been a hike of Rs 6 in its prices.
+If you are planning to buy any silver jewellery, then you will have to pay Rs 674 per 10 grams as there has been a decline of Rs 3 in its prices.

 Silver prices in Metro Cities

-The price of one kilogram of the metal remained the same in Delhi, Mumbai and Kolkata at Rs 67,100.
-However, in Chennai and Hyderabad, the price of one kilogram of the metal is a bit costly at Rs 71,300.
+The cost of one kilogram of the metal remained the same in Delhi, Mumbai and Kolkata at Rs 67,400.
+However, in Chennai and Hyderabad, the rate of one kilogram of the metal is a bit costly at Rs 72,400.